 The factory was set up by Ford of Germany production man Hanns Brand, who had recently set up another key location for the Fiesta: Saarlouis in Germany.

-Up front it used familiar MacPherson struts, with a beam axle out back with a panhard rod.
-It was designed to cost – though happily it would prove a very capable handler.
+Up front, the design used familiar MacPherson struts, with a beam axle out back with a panhard rod.
+It was designed to be cheap, but happily proved to be a very capable handler.

 To keep costs down, the new car would come only as a 3-door hatch.
 This would prove to be one of the only limits to the Fiesta’s popularity.
 In time Fiat, Renault, and Honda offered more doors on the 127, R5, and Civic but the basic Fiesta shape would remain the same until 1989.